 Carbohydrates provide the body with energy, but not all carbohydrates are the same.
+Examples of foods containing refined carbs are white bread and candies.
 Refined carbs do not provide lasting energy, and eating too many may cause health problems.

 Carbs are an important part of a balanced diet.
 Unprocessed carbs contain fiber, vitamins, and minerals.